 The Court decided against Scott 7-2.

-Historical significance: Slaves are not citizens and thereby cannot sue in federal court.
-The decision overturned the Missouri Compromise, where Congress had prohibited slavery in the territories.
-The Dred Scott decision was overturned later with the adoption of the 13th Amendment, abolishing slavery in 1865 and the 14th Amendment in 1868, granting citizenship to all born in the U.S.
+Historical significance: The decision overturned the Missouri Compromise, where Congress had prohibited slavery in the territories.
+The Dred Scott decision was overturned later with the adoption of the 13th Amendment, abolishing slavery in 1865 and the 14th Amendment in 1868, granting citizenship to all born in the United States.

 Situation: While attempting to test the constitutionality of the Separate Car Law in Louisiana, Homer Plessy, a man of 1/8 African descent, sat in the train car for whites instead of the blacks-only train car and was arrested.

 Historical significance: Justice Henry Billings Brown wrote, “The argument also assumes that social prejudice may be overcome by legislation and that equal rights cannot be secured except by an enforced commingling of the two races… if the civil and political rights of both races be equal, one cannot be inferior to the other civilly or politically.
 If one race be inferior to the other socially, the Constitution of the United States cannot put them upon the same plane.”
 The Court gave merit to the “Jim Crow” system.
 Plessy was overturned by the Brown v.
 Board of Education decision.

 This decision overturned Plessy v.
 Ferguson and granted equal protection under the law.